grip-on-software/data-gathering/README.md

 The scripts and modules are two separate concepts with regard to installation: the data gathering module `gatherer` must be installed so that the scripts can always locate the module.
 Additionally, the scripts and modules have dependencies which must be installed.
-This can be done in separate steps or
+Each of these steps can be done separately or in combination with one another:
-together:

-- Optional: run `pip install -r requirements.txt` to install the dependencies for the data gathering scripts.
+- Run `pip install -r requirements.txt` to install the dependencies for the data gathering scripts.
 Add `--user` if you do not have access to the system libraries, or do not want to store the libraries in that path but in your home directory.
   - If you want to gather Topdesk or LDAP data: run `pip install -r requirements-jenkins.txt`, which also ensures that the normal dependencies are installed.
   - For the webservice daemons: run `pip install -r requirements-daemon.txt`, which also ensures that the normal dependencies are installed.
-- Required: run `python setup.py install` to install the module and any missing dependencies for the data gathering module.
+- Run `python setup.py install` to install the module and any missing dependencies for the data gathering module.
 Add `--user` if you do not have access to the system libraries, or do not want to store the libraries in that path but in your home directory.
 Note that some versions of `setuptools`, which is used in this step, are unable to use wheels or eggs even if they are supported by the platform.
-Due to the additional compilation time required for some source packages, running both the `pip` and `setup.py` commands may therefore be faster than only `setup.py`
+Due to the additional compilation time required for some source packages, running both the `pip` and `setup.py` commands may therefore be faster than only `setup.py`.
+- Instead of running the `setup.py` script from this repository directly, you can also use `pip install gros-gatherer` to obtain the module.
+You may need to add additional parameters, such as `--extra-index-url` for a private repository and `--process-dependency-links` to obtain Git dependencies.

 ## Overview